Grace Park (actress)

-Grace Park (born March 14, 1974) is an American-Canadian actress and model, known for her roles in the science-fiction series Battlestar Galactica, as Shannon Ng in the Canadian teen soap opera series Edgemont, as Officer Kono Kalakaua in the police procedural Hawaii Five-0, and as Katherine Kim in A Million Little Things.
+Grace Park (born March 14, 1974) is an American-Canadian actress and model, known for her roles as Sharon "Boomer" Valerii in the science-fiction series Battlestar Galactica, as Shannon Ng in the Canadian teen soap opera series Edgemont, as Officer Kono Kalakaua in the police procedural Hawaii Five-0, and as Katherine Kim in A Million Little Things.

 Early life

 Born in Los Angeles to Korean parents, Park moved with her family to Canada when she was 22 months old.
 She was raised in the Vancouver neighbourhood of Kerrisdale.
 She graduated from Magee Secondary School in 1992 and holds a degree in psychology from the University of British Columbia.